-Of particular interest to us are mutations to the section of the POMC gene that is translated into the protein, beta-melanocyte stimulating hormone (β -MSH).
+Mutations that are of particular interest include mutations to the section of the POMC gene that are translated into the protein, beta-melanocyte stimulating hormone, or β -MSH.
 These mutations have been implicated in human and canine obesity.
 In 2002, researchers identified one specific heterozygote mutation of β -MSH, called the R236G mutation, in two children with extreme childhood obesity.
 This R236G mutation results in an abnormal β -MSH protein with a markedly reduced ability to activate the MC4R itself, and may also prevent other natural MC4R ligands from activating the MC4R.
 These combined effects may result in more significant obesity than other heterozygous mutations.
 The overall prevalence of this mutation is rare, 0.7% of the obese population is estimated to carry this mutation, but our genotyping study of 560 patients with early onset, childhood obesity has identified five heterozygote patients with the R236G mutation, all with severe obesity.
-Because, in both our genotyping study and in the scientific literature, this mutation is associated with severe obesity and has a relatively-high observed prevalence, this mutation will be a focus when enrolling our Phase 2 trial in POMC heterozygous obesity.

-We also plan to study patients who are heterozygous deficient for LepR deficiency obesity in the near future, though we have not yet initiated study in this population.
-Less is known about the epidemiology and clinical impact of LepR heterozygous deficiency obesity.
-In addition, we have hypothesized that patients who are composite heterozygous, or who have heterozygosity in two of the genes of the MC4 pathway, both POMC and LepR, and who therefore might have some impairment at more than one location in the MC4 pathway, might also be responsive to setmelanotide.
-We plan to begin studying these composite heterozygous patients at a future date.
+This mutation may be a focus when enrolling our Phase 2 trial in POMC heterozygous obesity.
+We are studying patients who are heterozygous deficient for other genes in the MC4 pathway, though less is known about the epidemiology and clinical impact of these other heterozygous deficiency obesities.
+We have also hypothesized that patients who carry high allelic burden in this pathway, or who have genetic disorders in two or more of the genes of the MC4 pathway, and who therefore might have some impairment at more than one location in the MC4 pathway, might also be responsive to setmelanotide.

-c.
+b.
 Clinical Development in Patients with Epigenetic Changes at the POMC receptor

-In our proof of concept Phase 2 trials, we also plan to study patients suffering from obesity due to a partial lack of MSH due to an epigenetic POMC variant.
+In our proof of concept Phase 2 trials, we are studying patients suffering from obesity due to a partial lack of MSH due to an epigenetic POMC variant.
 Epigenetics changes are DNA modifications that can change gene expression without altering the DNA sequence itself.
 The most stable epigenetic modification is called DNA methylation.
 Recently, our academic collaborators in Berlin have described a POMC hypermethylation variant, which correlates with increased body weight in children and adults.
 Therefore, the presence of the POMC genetic/epigenetic variant leads to an increased risk for obesity based on reduced POMC gene activity.
 We expect that these patients under express the POMC gene product and as a result have a partial MSH deficiency.